-- a.
-Allowable uses of state funds for identified purposes (restricted funds) remain restricted as originally appropriated.
-After the end of the biennium in which the restricted funds were disbursed to CSB, any unexpended balances of those state funds shall be identified and shall remain restricted for permissible purpose.
-CSB must obtain approval from the Department to use these funds for other purposes. - b.
-Allowable uses of state funds appropriated in the Grants to Localities item of the Appropriation Act for identified purposes (restricted funds) remain in effect for each fiscal year through the end of the biennium in which those restricted funds were originally appropriated.
-After the end of the biennium in which the restricted funds were disbursed to CSBs, any unexpended balances of these those state funds shall be identified as unrestricted state funds. - c.
-From time to time, the Department may deem it necessary to maintain the restricted purpose beyond the biennium during which the funds were allocated.
-The Department will provide 60 days advance notification to the CSB of its intent to maintain restrictions on funds during subsequent bienniums. - d.
+- 1. Allowable uses of state funds for identified purposes (restricted funds) remain restricted as originally appropriated.
+After the end of the biennium in which the restricted funds were disbursed to CSB, any unexpended balances of those state funds shall be identified and shall remain restricted for permissible purposes unless the CSB submits and receives approval of a request to unrestrict these funds, in writing, to the Office of Management Services in the Department.
+Approvals may be granted for unrestricting funds to be used within the same category (MH, SA, DD). - 2.
 The Department may request an accounting of the total amount of accumulated unexpended restricted state funds per funding source.
 If necessary, the Department may direct the CSBs to repurpose the use of those funds or the Department may re-allocate those funds amongst other CSBs based on need.

-4. Performance Contract Exhibit A Documentation
+D. Performance Contract Exhibit A Documentation